By Alyse Bacine

 Through this process, you become the attentive, responsive caregiver to yourself that you may have needed in childhood.
 This isn't self-indulgence—responsible self-parenting allows for complete psychological maturation.

-The structured inner child therapy I've developed focuses on creating clear pathways for this healing that lead to permanent transformation rather than temporary insights or emotional release without integration.
+The therapeutic approaches for inner child work I've developed focuses on creating clear pathways for this healing that lead to permanent transformation rather than temporary insights or emotional release without integration.

 Impact on Adult Life